Best Intellectual Property Attorney in Dallas Texas

 - How long will my case take?

-- Will I work directly with you or a junior associate?
+- Will I work directly with an owner, managing partner or a junior associate?

-- Can you share references from similar clients?
+- Can you share references?